maelstrom-software/maelstrom/crates/maelstrom-macro/README.md

-# Background process for Maelstrom Client
+# Macros for Maelstrom Binaries and Libraries

-This is a crate internal to the Maelstrom client library.
+This is a macro library for use by Maelstrom code.

 For more information, see the [Maelstrom project on GitHub](https://github.com/maelstrom-software/maelstrom).